kayelet/docker-mysql-python/README.md

 # Python-Mysql development Platform
 ## Purpose
-The project provides dev environment allowing the user to run SQL scripts on the (Mysql) database and develop/test/run against it.
+The project provides dev cluster allowing the user to run SQL scripts on the (Mysql) database and develop/test/run against it in Python environment.
 The run SQL files are registered in table SQL_RUN_LOG.

 ### SQL scripts